themeum/kirki/readme.txt

 February 10, 2016, dev time: 2 hours

-* FIX: Only load Kirki styles when in the customizer
+* FIX: Only load XTKirki styles when in the customizer
 * FIX: Performance issue with Google Fonts
 * NEW: Added radio-image controls to repeaters
-* TWEAK: Better color handling in the Kirki_Color class
+* TWEAK: Better color handling in the XTKirki_Color class

 = 2.0.7 =